 Soiling loss

-Accumulation of dirt and its effect on the system performance is an uncertainty which strongly depends on the environment of the system, raining conditions, etc.
+Accumulation of dirt and its effect on system performance are uncertainties that strongly depend on the system's environment, rainfall conditions, and similar factors.

-In medium-rainy climates (like middle of Europe) and in residential zones, this is usually low and may be neglected (less than 1%).
+In moderately rainy climates (such as Central Europe) and residential areas, soiling is typically low and can be neglected (less than 1%).

-In rural environments with agricultural activity, it may be important during some seasonal activities.
-In industrial zones, one can observe not negligible effects of the order of several percents.
-Häberlin reports the effect of metallic dusts near to a railway line, which may initiates further pollution and mosses.
+In rural areas with agricultural activity, soiling can be significant during certain seasons.
+In industrial zones, noticeable effects of several percent are common.
+Häberlin reports effects of metallic dust near railway lines, which can trigger further pollution and moss growth.

-The accumulation of dusts and the growth of mosses and lichens along the frame of the modules produces partial shadings on the bottom cells, and tend to retain more dust.
-Moreover these pollutions are not removed by the rainfalls.
-Therefore with low tilts, it is recommended to use frameless modules when possible.
+The accumulation of dust and the growth of mosses and lichens along module frames create partial shading on lower cells and tend to trap more dust.
+Moreover, these pollutions are not removed by rainfall.
+Therefore, with low tilt angles, frameless modules are recommended when possible.

 Birds droppings represent a serious problem, as they are usually not removed by rainy events.
 But their impact is reported as relatively small (less than 2%).

-The soiling losses are strongly dependent on the rainfalls of course.
-Therefore PVsyst allows the definition of soiling loss factors in monthly values.
-During the simulation, the soiling loss is accounted for as an irradiance loss.
+Soiling losses are strongly dependent on rainfall, of course.
+Therefore, PVsyst allows definition of soiling loss factors in monthly values.
+During simulation, soiling loss is treated as an irradiance loss.

 Snow

-Snow is not part of the weather data in PVsyst, and its effect is very difficult to foresee (when is it leaving the array ?).
-In very concerned conditions, you can take it into account by defining partial or complete soiling attenuation during some months.
+Snow is not included in PVsyst weather data, and its effects are very difficult to predict (when will it leave the array?).
+When snow is a concern, you can account for it by defining partial or complete soiling attenuation during certain months.

 -